CalHenry/job-scraper-llm-comparison/README.md

 **Why Polars excels at method chaining:**

 - **Lazy execution** enables query optimization.
 The entire pipeline is optimized by Polars' query optimizer, reducing redundant computations and improving performance—a game changer for large datasets.
-- **Declarative programming style** inspired by [Tidyverse](https://medium.com/@temiloluwa.jokotola/tidyverse-vs-pandas-numpy-who-really-cleans-up-your-data-mess-681df1300d28). we describe what we want to do rather than how to do it, making method chaining more natural for expressing complex transformations concisely.
+- **Declarative programming style** inspired by [Tidyverse](https://medium.com/@temiloluwa.jokotola/tidyverse-vs-pandas-numpy-who-really-cleans-up-your-data-mess-681df1300d28).
+We describe what we want to do rather than how to do it, making method chaining more natural for expressing complex transformations concisely.
 - **Built for chaining**: Polars is a newer library, written in Rust and optimized for performance, with method chaining being a fundamental part of Polars' design.

 While my small dataset makes eager vs lazy execution irrelevant, Polars produces cleaner code that easily scales to larger datasets by simply switching to the lazy API.